liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

 - **Unstyled:** provides basic markup, functions, and images for Portal
 - **Styled:** inherits from the Unstyled base theme and adds some styling on top

-@product@ lets you choose the development tools you're most comfortable with so you can focus on creating a well designed theme.
-The following tools let you build themes:
+You can use the development tools you're most comfortable with so you can focus on creating a well designed theme.
+The following Liferay tools help you build
+themes:

 - [Theme Builder Gradle Plugin](/develop/reference/-/knowledge_base/7-1/theme-builder-gradle-plugin)
 - [Liferay Theme Generator](/develop/tutorials/-/knowledge_base/7-1/creating-themes)